 Instructions

 • Cook the veg – Soften the eggplant confit in a fairly large skillet on medium high heat, breaking up any large eggplant slices into bite-sized pieces.
-Add the onions and cook until they begin to sizzle.
-Add the peppers and zucchini to the skillet.
-Turn down the heat to medium, and cook until all of the veg is soft and languid.
+Skin the onions and slice them in half.
+Place them cut side down in the confit oil.
+Cook until the onions begin to sizzle.
+Core and slice the peppers (no need to core shishitos), and add them to the skillet.
+Cook until all of the veg is soft and languid.

 • Layer into the baking dish – Pour just a bit of the tomato sauce on the bottom of the dish, then dump in 2/3 of the pasta.
-Dot the pasta with cottage cheese and pesto, then cover with a layer of shredded mozzarella.
+Dot the pasta with cottage cheese, then cover with a layer of shredded mozzarella.
 Salt and pepper generously.
-Pour 2/3 of the vegetables and then 2/3 of the sauce into the dish and spread across.
+Pour 2/3 of the vegetables and sauce into the dish and spread across.
 Sprinkle a scant layer of mozzarella.
-Stir the rest of the pasta and veg into the rest of the sauce and spread across the top, then cover it with one more scant layer of mozzarella cheese.
+Stir the rest of the pasta into the rest of the sauce and spread across the top, then cover it with one more scant layer of cheese.
 Poke it around a bit so pieces of the pasta are sticking up.
 You want the cheese and the pasta on the top to get a bit dark and crunchy.

 • Bake – Bake, covered, in a 350℉ oven for thirty minutes.
-Then, remove the cover and turn up the heat to 400℉.
-Bake for another ten minutes, or until nicely browned and bubbly.
+Then turn up the heat to 400℉, remove the cover, and bake for another ten minutes, or until nicely browned and bubbly.
 Let rest for at least fifteen minutes.
-Chiffonade the basil and/or chop the parsley (optional) and scatter across the top of the dish, and serve.
+Chiffonade the basil and scatter across the top of the dish, and serve.

 If you’d like to be notified when new posts are added to this site, please subscribe below, and be sure to click through on the email you receive to confirm your subscription.
 If you don’t receive a confirmation email, please check your spam folder.